Preston Duwyenie

 Preston Duwyenie was born in 1951 in Hotevilla, on Hopi Third Mesa in northeastern Arizona.
 The Hopi people have lived on Third Mesa for centuries but Hotevilla is a new pueblo, founded in the early 1900s.
 Preston told us he grew up surrounded with beauty.
 "Everyone has an art.
 My mother was a basket weaver, my father a Katsina carver.
 You grow up learning how to make art."
 Lomaiquilvaa (Carried in Beauty) is his Hopi name, given to him after his godmother carried him home asleep late in the evening after his initiation ceremony.
 That name has evolved into Preston's hallmark.

-Preston earned his Bachelor of Fine Arts at the Institute of American Indian Arts (IAIA), then he did some Master of Fine Arts coursework at the University of Colorado.
+Preston earned his Bachelor of Fine Arts at the Institute of American Indian Arts (IAIA), then he did some Master of Fine Arts coursework at the Colorado State University.
 In 1988, he returned to Santa Fe to take a position as Professor of Traditional Pottery and Jewelry at IAIA.
 It was there that Preston met his wife, Debra.
 In 1996 he retired from his academic position to focus on his art full time.

 Since the late 1980s, Preston has used micaceous clays and sterling silver inlays in creating most of his contemporary pieces.
 In the Shifting Sands Series, he was inspired by the image of fine sand transformed by wind or water into a series of concentric subtle ripples.
 To him, the silver represents the precious lifeblood of water while the pattern etched around the inlay represents the clouds and the water they contain.
 This is a silent Hopi prayer for water to always be in the Earth so that we may exist.